particle-iot/docs/src/content/tutorials/learn-more/gen2-cellular-migration.md

 - The Tracker SoM LTE Cat M1 (T404) is only recommended for use in the United States, Canada, and Mexico.
 - The Tracker LTE Cat 1 with 2G/3G fallback (T524) is only recommended in Europe, Australia, and New Zealand.

-Note that the T524 only supports EMEAA cellular frequencies and thus it cannot connect in most locations in the Americas.
-It does not work at all in the United States; you must use the T404 in the United States.
+- The Tracker SoM T524 only supports EMEAA cellular frequencies and thus it cannot connect in most locations in the Americas.
+It does not work at all in the United States.

 #### Peripherals and GPIO - Tracker SoM